Illinois Library Association

 The Illinois Library Association (ILA) is the eighth oldest library association in the world and the third largest state library association in the United States.
-The association provides leadership for the development, promotion, and improvement of library services in Illinois and for the library community in order to enhance learning and ensure access to information for all.
-This access is essential for an open democratic society, an informed electorate, and the advancement of knowledge for all people.
 It is headquartered in Chicago.

 History

 The first meeting of what was to become the Illinois Library Association was held November 22–23, 1881.
 Originally called the Western Library Association (WLA), it met twice, in 1881 and again in 1884, both times in Illinois.
 William Frederick Poole was its first president and its avowed purpose was to promote cooperative purchasing and cataloging.
 The WLA ceased to exist in 1885.
 Ten years later, members of the Chicago Library Club proposed forming a state library association and held a meeting, in Springfield, Illinois to officially launch the Illinois Library Association.

 Membership

 ILA membership is open to any person or organization, though most of its members are primarily librarians, library staff, and trustees.
 Membership represents all types of libraries in the state—public, academic, school, government, and special libraries.